Krisha McCoy, MS

 Heavy sedation or

 is usually used.
 Heavy sedation will keep you calm.
-With general anesthesia, you will be asleep.
-It will help you remain still and avoid discomfort.
+With general anesthesia, you will be asleep through the procedure.

 You will be placed on a soft cushion on top of a table.
 Shock waves can be passed to the stones through this cushion.